| Description |

 -

-activity or operation exists in the OSID Provider
+or operation exists in the OSID Provider acting as an

 provider identity.